locaweb/metrux/README.md

 All writes will automatically include the tags `app_name`, `hostname`, `env` and `program_name` unless you pass another value.

+All measurement keys will have the prefix of the app name (`app_name.parameterize.underscore`).

 ### Write

 Writes a point.